 This transformation of English society was well underway by the early 1800s.
 Mechanical power and inventions allowed machines to do the work that men and animals had done previously.
 Manufacturing and commerce had become increasingly efficient and profitable.
 Many manufacturers and merchants became very wealthy and a middle class of small business owners and professionals arose to serve the new economy.
 The aristocracy retained their title and social position but their wealth was increasingly threatened.
 The newly rich began to purchase titles, marry into aristocratic families, and arrogate to themselves the manners and attitudes of the aristocracy.
 However, the old aristocracy didn’t let them forget that their wealth had come from “the trades”.

-However, during the Industrial Revolution the rest of society was struggling.
+However, during the Industrial Revolution, the rest of society was struggling.
 Peasants were being evicted from the estates on which their ancestors had labored and were moving to the cities by the tens of thousands.
 The lucky ones obtained some type of work in the factories or serving the wealthy and the new middle class.
-However, many could not find steady work or succumbed to rum, the drug of the age.
-In the early 1800s a third of England was living near starvation.
+However, many could not find steady work or succumb to rum, the drug of the age.
+In the early 1800s, a third of England was living near starvation.
 See e.g., Oliver Twist.
 Bread riots and worker protests were met with force and repressive measures.

 (2) THE ROLE OF MONEY AND STATUS IN DETERMINING WHO TO MARRY